6 Estate Planning Mistakes to Fix Now

 5. Not keeping your beneficiaries up to date.

-The most common mistake!
-You are not required to name a beneficiary when you open an account, so many people leave this blank and assume they will get back to it.
-At least a few times a year I have a new client that has zero named beneficiaries or still has their ex-spouse or partner listed.
+You are often not required to name a beneficiary when you open an account, so many people leave this blank and assume they will get back to it.
+At least a few times a year I have a new client who has no beneficiaries or still has their ex-spouse listed.
 Sometimes the listed beneficiary has even died.
 We are all busy - it is understandable.
 That is why it is best practice to make a note for yourself to review beneficiaries periodically, such as once a year.

 6. Not updating your plan with law changes.